Four chairs on a grassy area made of old wine barrels at a winery in Paso Robles.

 He searched across the globe and with the suggestion of fellow winemakers in Napa Valley, he discovered Paso Robles.

 Specializing in Rhone-style grapes and blends, the tasting room opened in the early 2000s and as the 35th winery in the Paso Robles region.
-His wine-making journey has been an adventure hence the name L’Aventure!

 I loved every wine I tried with my favorites the Optimus, Chloe, and Cabernet Sauvignon.
 I even enjoyed the Rosé which is spectacular!